thearagon/thearagon.github.io/index.md

 ---
 ### Latest News

+- *December 2022*:  Our two AGU sessions led by [Zhe Jia](https://web.gps.caltech.edu/~zjia/) and [Elif Oral](https://elifo.github.io/) went extremely well!
+Many thanks to the presenters and many attendees, both online and in person!
+Special thanks to the OSPA judges.
+Recordings are available on the AGU website.
+If you cannot access a presentation, please reach out to me or another convener.

+- *November 2022*: I am presenting my results on the secondary zone of uplift at the 2022 SZ4D Community Meeting.
+Leah Langer is presenting a poster on our work on topography.

 - *October 2022*: I have been invited to give a seminar at ITES, Strasbourg (former EOST).

 - *September 2022*: I am presenting my results on the secondary zone of uplift measured after the 2010 Chile earthquake at the SCEC meeting.
 A version of the poster is available: [![PDF]({{ site.url }}/images/pdf.png)](publications/files/scec2022_small.pdf)